GabrielDzsurdzsa/BIT-Networking-Module-and-the-Invoke-SSH-Command-/README.md

 To use <BIT-Networking-Module-and-the-Invoke-SSH-Command->, follow these steps:

-Start a powershell session in Windows.
+Start a powershell session in Windows, run the command from To Install section.
 Then execute these commands in order.

 ```
 $ip = "xx.xxx.xx.x"; $username = "username"; $password = ConvertTo-SecureString "********" -Force -AsPlainText #construct connection parameters